The 2026 Bali Hope Swimrun

 Four days on Nusa Lembongan

-Most of the team arrive by fast boat from Sanur on the Wednesday afternoon.
+Most of the team arrive by fast boat from Sanur on Wednesday afternoon.

-After check-in the event starts with a reception at The Beach House (see below) followed by a team dinner created by the event chef.
+After checking in, the event kicks off with a welcome reception at The Beach House, followed by a team dinner prepared by our private chef.

 The Beach House - aka Team HQ

-After breakfast the team are taken by Blue Corner Dive to visit the coral restoration projects around the islands of Lembongan and Penida.
-Snorkelling equipment is provided and the team witness some of the impact they are making on the island.
+After breakfast, Blue Corner Dive takes the team out to visit the coral restoration projects around the islands of Lembongan and Penida.

 Sinead and Nike from the 2023 team.

-Back at the team villa we host lunch and then an evening closing party and medal ceremony.
+Back at the villa afterwards, we gather for lunch and then an evening closing party and medal ceremony.
+You'll have earned every moment of it.

 Kate & Abby on their first endurance event.